XOPS

 • Total reclaim time: under 20 minutes.
 Phantom seats: zero.
 Procurement renews on real usage, not historical drift.

-One termination.
+One departure.
 Nine SaaS vendors coordinated in real time.

 Zero phantom licenses.